The Champion Firm Wins Settlement for Client’s Grieving Family After Deadly Ambulance Accident

 According to state code, “Where an owner or occupier of land, by express or implied invitation, induces or leads others to come upon his premises for any lawful purpose, he is liable in damages to such persons for injuries caused by his failure to exercise ordinary care in keeping the premises and approaches safe.”

 A negligent property or business owner may be held liable for damages to anyone who was injured or killed on their property.
-Victims and family of victims may be entitled to compensation for the death or injuries that occurred on that property.
+Victims and families of victims may be entitled to compensation for the death or injuries that occurred on that property.

 There may be more than one party who is responsible for injuries that occurred on someone else’s property.
-Skilled and competent lawyers at The Champion Law firm can go through the facts with you to determine responsibility.
+Skilled and competent lawyers at The Champion Firm can go through the facts with you to determine responsibility.
 The landowner, property manager, business owner or other party or parties may be liable, depending on many factors.

 An investigation into these factors will likely be necessary.
 Liability for the accident depends on the purpose of the injured person’s visit to the property, the nature of the act or condition that caused the accident, as well as the landowner or occupier’s actions or knowledge of the condition of that property.
 They must control the hazards and risks on their property and protect the safety of their visitors if the visitor is there legally.